ajaoooluseyi/musical-potato/README.md

 # musical-potato
-This is a python sccraping code to get data from a url and store into a csv file.
+This is a python web scraping code to get data from a url and store into a csv file.

 On the terminal execute the below command to create the projects' working directory and move into that directory.